Buffer Festival: 2014 festival

 Events were held at the TIFF Bell Lightbox and the Scotiabank Theatre, as well as the Metro Toronto Convention Centre.

-Some of the featured guests included Andrew Gunadie, Charles Trippy, Charlie McDonnell, Chris Pirillo, Craig Benzine, EpicMealTime, Grace Helbig, Hannah Hart, Jack Douglass, Jenn McAllister, Lilly Singh, Mamrie Hart, Matthew Santoro, Meghan Tonjes, Michael Aranda, Olan Rogers, PrankvsPrank, Rhett and Link, Shay Carl, Tay Zonday, Toby Turner, The Fine Bros, and Tim Deegan.
+Some of the featured guests included Andrew Gunadie, Charles Trippy, Charlotte McDonnell, Chris Pirillo, Craig Benzine, EpicMealTime, Grace Helbig, Hannah Hart, Jack Douglass, Jenn McAllister, Lilly Singh, Mamrie Hart, Matthew Santoro, Meghan Tonjes, Michael Aranda, Olan Rogers, PrankvsPrank, Rhett and Link, Shay Carl, Tay Zonday, Toby Turner, The Fine Bros, and Tim Deegan.

 Over 10,000 tickets were sold for the 2014 festival.
 Partners included YouTube, HTC, the Canadian Broadcasting Company, Doritos, Canon, Blue Ant, Tim Hortons, and Just Eat.
 Star Wars also had an official screening for their Fan Film Showcase, hosted in partnership with Lucasfilm.

 2015 festival

 The 2015 Buffer Festival was held from October 23 to 25, 2015.
 It featured the addition of a Creator Day to the programming—a day-long workshop featuring creators, industry members, and technical professionals focused on providing advice to up-and-coming YouTube creators.
 Venues included the St. Lawrence Centre for the Arts, the John W.H.
 Bassett Theatre, the CBC Building and Roy Thomson Hall.
 Partners of the 2015 festival included YouTube, LG, CBC, and Canon.